PuntoCommerce/marketing-cloud-connector/doc/doc2/2_1_Handler-Installation.md

     8. Order - Confirmation

-The installation instructions refer to the setup and implementation within a Commerce Cloud environment (Business Manager and custom code repository).
-Knowledge of Commerce Cloud code development techniques and tools are a prerequisite.
+The installation instructions refer to the setup and implementation within a B2C Commerce environment (Business Manager and custom code repository).
+Knowledge of B2C Commerce code development techniques and tools are a prerequisite.

 <a name="Installation"></a>
 ## 2.1.2 Install the Handler Framework ###

-1. Check out the latest tagged release from the  [Handler Framework Github Repository](https://github.com/SalesforceCommerceCloud/handler-framework/releases).
+1. Check out the latest tagged release from the  [Marketing Cloud Connector Repository](https://github.com/SalesforceCommerceCloud/marketing-cloud-connector).

 2. Add the `int_handlerframework` and `modules` directories to your storefront repository cartridges directory, and upload the cartridges to your storefront instance.